JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 working with large requests, the work will not be spread evenly.

-([Even distribution of load][lb-strategies], particularly for uneven unit of work, is a classically _hard_ distributed systems engineering problem - let's not go there...)
+([Even distribution of load][lb-strategies], particularly for uneven unit of work is a classically _hard_ distributed systems engineering problem - let's not go there...)

 [lb-strategies]: https://www.youtube.com/watch?v=FC0DARpayhw